Instruction Attributes#

 extern enum attr_type get_attr_type ();

-If the attribute takes numeric values, no enum
+If the attribute takes numeric values, no enum type will be

 defined and the function to obtain the attribute’s value will return